C2SM/c2sm.github.io/docs/models/icon/probtest.md

 pip install -r scripts/cscs_ci/requirements.txt
 ```

+### Every Time You Reconnect to the Server
-*If the container and Python environment are already set up, skip the above and just run:*
+If the container and environment are already set up, simply re-run:
 ```console
 export EDF_PATH=$(pwd`
 source .venv/bin/activate